The Capitol Showband

 music scene in Ireland.

-Butch came home to Ireland in October, 2000 to
+Butch Moore came home to Ireland in October, 2000 to

 appear with the Showband Show's "Hucklebuckin Again Tour" along with